avivace/reviews-sentiment/README.md

 #### Antuz notes

 Accent is `#B71C1C`, typeface is *Barlow* 500.
 On the plots and graphs, typeface is *Inter* 600, palette is `#4DAF4A`, `#FF7F00`, `#C73E31`.

+#### Final notes from our supervisor, E.Fersini

+Unverified/Spam "boom" happens around the first-publishing of some product, aggregating data from a category will hardly show this (there are papers on this)